IndicoDataSolutions/finetune/README.md

 model = Classifier(base_model=BERT)
 ```

 Optimize your model with a variety of configurables.
-A detailed list of all config items can be found HERE.
+A detailed list of all config items can be found [in the finetune docs](https://finetune.indico.io/config.html).
 ```python3
 model = Classifier(low_memory_mode=True, lr_schedule="warmup_linear", max_length=512, l2_reg=0.01, oversample=True, ...)
 ```

 The library supports finetuning for a number of tasks.
-A detailed description of all target models can be found HERE.
+A detailed description of all target models can be found [in the finetune API reference](https://finetune.indico.io/api.html).
 ```python3
 from finetune import *
 models = (Classifier, MultiLabelClassifier, MultiFieldClassifier, MultipleChoice, # Classify one or more inputs into one or more classes